Convert Between bool (True/False) and Other Types in Python

 # 2

-Truth value testing in Python
+Truth Value Testing in Python

-For example, a non-empty string is considered true.
+All other objects are considered truthy.
+For example, a non-empty string is truthy:

 if 'abc':